ArcticTechnology/ScramblerApp/README.md

 * Encrypt will add a "-c" to the end of the file name before the file extension (if any); for example: ```example-c.txt```.
 * Decrypting an encrypted file will add a "-NAKED" at the end: ```example-NAKED.txt```.

 3. All Files - You can also encrypt/decrypt all files in a specified directory and its subdirectories.
 To do this, set a working directory, then select Encrypt or Decrypt > All Files.
 The Scrambler will crawl through your working directory and its subdirectory and attempt to encrypt every file it finds.
 You also have the option to specify a file type to encrypt.
 This will restrain the app to only action files of that specific type.
 The Scrambler default to the .txt file type.
 Use * to encrypt all files regardless of type.

 3. Columns in a Dataframe - Lastly, you can encrypt specific pieces of data in a dataframe.
 Oftentimes you may have a data frame where only specific columns have sensitive information.
 This app allows you to encrypt those columns without altering the rest of the data set.
 Currently, this feature is not available.

 ### Stash
-The Scrambler app also allows you to obfiscate files through the stash feature.
+The Scrambler app also allows you to obfuscate files through the stash feature.
 Stash allows you to map files to alias names and a pre-defined location.
 Then the Scrambler will alter the name and move it to the pre-defined location, and then scramble the metadata of the files and directories to hide the file.
 At any time, Scrambler can retrieve the stashed files by providing a password.
 In order to use stash you have to setup a config file that tells the Scrambler where to send your stashed files to and what their new names will be.

 Instructions on creating a config file:
 1. Create your .config based off of .config-template in this repository.
 The .config file follows JSON formatting and should contain these pieces of data: